Blessings Chelo, who suffered from Spina Bifida, received a treatment at the rehabilitation Center

 Blessings Chelo is a baby girl of 14 months who lives on a farm with her parents in the village of Chongwe.
-Blessings suffers from Spina bifida, a congenital anomaly (commonly referred to as a birth defect ) in which the spinal column does not develop normally during the first weeks of pregnancy, and encountered some difficulties in her movements.
+She suffers from Spina bifida, a congenital anomaly (commonly referred to as a birth defect ) in which the spinal column does not develop normally during the first weeks of pregnancy.
+As a consequence, she encountered some difficulties in her movements.
 Her mother decided to go to the University Teaching Hospital (UTH) in Lusaka, a two hours’ drive from home, to search for a treatment for her daughter.
 During the orthopedic consultation the rehabilitation team identified the physical

 impairment and referred Blessings to the orthotic department for an assistive device.

 At the hospital she received comprehensive and detailed information about her daughter’s birth defect and Blessings was fitted with two orthotic devices to help her stand and move around.
 The assistive device, coupled with appropriate rehabilitation services will allow her to walk freely, and enables her to learn to live and move as well as possible with her disability.
 She will play and learn like other children, go to school and be free to do whatever she likes.

 Her mother said: “I want to give my daughter every chance to live a normal life, go to school, make friends and run around!
 I notice that thanks to her orthotics she can move around on her own and grow up almost normally.”

 300,000 children like Blessings are born with neural tube defects

 Every year, more than 300,000 children like Blessings are born with neural tube defects, resulting in approximately 88,000 deaths.
 In developed countries the risks of congenital deformity have been greatly reduced thanks to the intake of folic acid before and during pregnancy.
 This is not the case in low- and middle-oncome countries where the number of cases unfortunately remains very high.
 In fact, 29% of neonatal deaths are due to apparent birth defects.